wildmeshing/fTetWild/README.md

 - Smoothing open regions

 Our method can fill gaps and holes but the tetmesh faces on those parts could be bumpy.
-We provide users an option to do Lapacian smoothing on those faces to get a smoother surface.
+We provide users an option to do Laplacian smoothing on those faces to get a smoother surface.

 ### Command Line Switches
 Our software supports usage via command line or via a C++ function wrapper.
 Here is an overview of all command line switches: